 Mentors of the Blind Leaders Development Program will be expected to commit to:

-- Attend the one-day Blind Leaders Development Mentor Training session and program kick-off dinner in Arlington, VA, in March 2020 (arranged for by AFB)
+- Attend the Blind Leaders Development Mentor Training session and program kick-off.

-- Actively listen to and provide honest and direct communication with their assigned program participants
+- Actively listen to and provide honest and direct communication with their assigned fellow.

-- Work with program participants to put at least three behavior patterns discussed during the program into practice
+- Work with your fellow to put at least four behaviors discussed during the program into practice.

-- Read all advance materials and prepare for all six mentoring meetings
+- Read all advance materials and prepare for all mentoring meetings.